 Cool-headed diplomacy, personal contacts, ad hominem relations prevent potentially dangerous incidents.

-News of the incident came hours before President Barack Obama made his final State of the Union address to the US Congress before leaving office in January 2017.
+The incident came amid heightened tensions with Iran, and only hours before US President Barack Obama gave his final State of the Union address to Congress and the public.

-Formal implementation of the accord could begin in days, following steps Iran agreed to take to curb its nuclear activities.
+Formal implementation of the accord could begin within days, following steps Iran agreed to take to curb its nuclear activities.

 The incident came on the heels of an incident in late December when Iran launched a rocket test near US warships and boats passing through the narrow Strait of Hormuz, the route for about a fifth of the world’s oil.